itamarhaber/redis-doc/commands/georadius.md

 Return the members of a sorted set populated with geospatial information using `GEOADD`, which are within the borders of the area specified with the center location and the maximum distance from the center (the radius).

-The common use case for this command is to retrieve geospatial items near a specified point and no far than a given amount of meters (or other units).
+The common use case for this command is to retrieve geospatial items near a specified point that are no farther than a given distance in meters (or other units).
 This allows, for example, to suggest mobile users of an application nearby places.

 The radius is specified in one of the following units: